 Carroll Carroll, chief writer on the Kraft show, recalled Trotter's massive volume and appetite:

 "Trotter, a monolith of a man, stood astride pop and 'long hair' music, as it was then called, like a colossus, and occasionally flew from Hollywood to New Orleans for the weekend (something not done often in the thirties) just to cater to his gourmet tastes with a decent plate of oysters Rockefeller.
 During the war, when home economist M.F.K.
 Fisher was a guest on the show to plug her wartime conservation cookbook, How to Cook a Wolf, she told Bing that her book explained how to use leftovers.
 The heartily-fed Trotter stepped to the mike and, in his most polite and gentle North Carolina drawl, asked, 'Pardon me, ma'am, but what are left-overs?'" (from The Old Time Radio Book by Ted Sennett, p70)

 Trotter remained as Crosby's musical director until 1954.
-Their last recording together was "In the Good Old Summertime" in May.
-That summer Bing decided to end his big-budget radio variety show and with it went his need for a full-time musical director.
+Their last recordings together included "In the Good Old Summertime."
+That summer Bing decided to end his big-budget radio variety show and with it went his need for a large orchestra and full-time musical director.
 Bing wrote Trotter on Sept.
 9: "I certainly hate to see the wonderful organization we have break up, and it gives me a wrench to be an instrument in its dissolution.
 I shall never forget all the good years you and I had together, and all the wonderful unselfish things you did for me and my interests.
 You had a great deal to put up with at times, and your patience and forbearance was always incredible.
 You must know how grateful I am to you for everything that you have done."